Table of Contents

 - Result delivery: through the website and the DNAFit App

 - Alternatives: Nebula Genomics (free DNA data upload and free DNA health report; the most affordable whole genome sequencing)

-This is a review of DNAfit (DNA Fit), a wellness genetic company founded in 2013 by South African Avi Lasarow.
-Based on genetic makeup analysis, it creates a personalized diet and fitness plans.
+DNAfit (DNA Fit) is a wellness genetic company founded in 2013 by South African Avi Lasarow.
+Based on genetic makeup analysis, it creates a personalized diet and fitness plan.
 DNA fit also offers assistance from expert sports scientists and dieticians.

 The service became part of the Prenetics Group in 2018.
 Recently, it partnered with Vita Mojo to create genetically-matched meals.

 DNAfit is a genetic company focused on producing tests marketed towards those interested in health and wellness.
 They primarily offer two reports with actionable genomics advice for nutrition and fitness.
-After a swab test for your genetic profile, DNAfit will share personalized information, such as a meal plan.
+After a swab test for your genetic profile, DNAfit will share personalized information that includes a detailed meal plan.

 The kits are more expensive than some alternatives, and they do not offer whole genome sequencing.
-They do have a partnership with CircleDNA which offers whole exome sequencing.
+However, they do have a partnership with CircleDNA which offers whole exome sequencing.

 Review of DNAfit Genetic Testing Services